-Dengue fever begins with a sudden high fever, often as high as 104 - 105 degrees Fahrenheit, 4 to 7 days after the infection.
+Dengue fever is caused by one of four different but related viruses.
+The bite of mosquitoes spreads it, most commonly the mosquito Aedes aegypti, which is found in tropical and subtropic regions.
+Dengue fever begins with a sudden high temperature, often as high as 104 - 105 degrees Fahrenheit, 4 to 7 days after the infection.
 A flat, red rash may appear over most of the body 2 to 5 days after the fever starts.
 A second rash, which looks like the measles, appears later in the disease.
 Infected people may have increased skin sensitivity and are very uncomfortable.

 Prognosis of Dengue Fever

-The overall fatality rate of all dengue fever infections is about 1%.
+- The overall fatality rate of all dengue fever infections is about 1%.
 One shouldn’t consider this rate to be low because worldwide, it means that approximately 500,000 to 1 million people die each year from dengue fever.
 Plus, the number of dengue cases is increasing each year, making it a cause of concern.

 Complications of Dengue Fever

 More severe forms of dengue fever, hemorrhagic and shock syndrome can give rise to complications.
 Dehydration, bleeding, low platelets, low blood pressure, bradycardia, liver damage, seizers, encephalitis, and death are some severe complications that can occur to a dengue patient.
 These complications, however, are quite infrequent.

 Self- Care for Dengue